-Today, data breaches are frequently hitting the headlines.
-Couple these high-profile hacks with developments in data privacy regulations and you have increased pressure on organisations to prioritise the security of their customers’ personal data.
+Today data breaches are frequently hitting the headlines, couple these high-profile hacks with developments in data privacy regulations and you have increased pressure on organizations to prioritize the security of their customers’ personal data.

 Creating a seamless journey and giving customers access to their communication channel of choice means that organizations are facing a complex scenario.
 It’s no secret that more consumers than ever lean towards digital channels as their preferred, first contact way of engaging with a brand.
 Although most businesses are aware of this trend, not all are taking the necessary steps towards providing a secure digital experience.
 According to a recent PCI Pal survey, only 31% of consumers currently feel comfortable making payments via a digital channel such as an app, SMS, or Webchat.

 To facilitate a positive customer experience, organizations should engage customers ‘where they are’ – this means allowing them to interact and make payments via their channel of choice.
 Not only supporting the communication channel, be it digital or telephony based, but securing these channels as well.
 Digital communication channels aren’t necessarily replacing the traditional customer service models, which are primarily telephony based, but instead offering additional options to meet consumer preference and facilitate omnichannel engagement.